zeitgeistpm/documentation/docs/battery-park.md

 ## Accessing the User Interface

+You can access the campaign we put together to celebrate the Kusama parachain auctions and help incentivize our testnet at: [https://proto.zeitgeist.pm/kusama-derby](https://proto.zeitgeist.pm/kusama-derby)

+You can follow our [kusama-derby tutorial](how-to-participate-in-derby) to learn how to interact with it.
+This is not the full Zeitgeist application, it is only one special use case.
+The full Zeitgeist application will be released in the future.

-You can access the Apps based (advanced) UI at:
+You can also access the Apps based (advanced) UI at:
 [https://polkadot.js.org/apps/?rpc=wss://bp-rpc.zeitgeist.pm](https://polkadot.js.org/apps/?rpc=wss://bp-rpc.zeitgeist.pm)

 ## Faucet